SAP/ui5-webcomponents/packages/playground/docs/getting-started.md

 npm install @ui5/webcomponents --save
 ```

-This command downloads the published source code of UI5 web components to the `node_modules` folder.
+This command downloads the published source code of the UI5 Web Components to the `node_modules` folder.
 Now you can add them to your code to get them on the web page.

 ## Documentation

-Browse the available UI5 Web Components and check their API in the [playground](./playground/docs/).
+Take a look at the available UI5 Web Components documentation in the [playground](./playground/docs/).

 ## Usage